Science Journalism: Separating Fact from Fiction During a Public Health Emergency

 He graduated magna cum laude from Brown University, received his M.D. from the University of Pennsylvania and a Master’s in Healthcare Management from the Harvard School of Public Health.
 Lockwood served his Ob/Gyn residency at Pennsylvania Hospital, a Maternal-Fetal Medicine fellowship at Yale and a post-doctoral research fellowship at Mt.
 Sinai School of Medicine in NYC.

 His research has been funded for over two decades by federal, industry and foundation support.
-He has published over 300 peer-reviewed publications (Google H-index of 84; 26,165 citations), 280 editorials, chapters and invited reviews, co-authored 5 monographs and co-edited 6 textbooks, 3 with multiple editions.
-He is credited with the leading the research team that discovered fetal fibronectin as a predictor of impending preterm birth and discovering the role of uterine stromal cell tissue factor expression in regulating endometrial hemostasis and menstruation.
+He has published over 300 peer-reviewed publications (Google H-index of 84; 26,165 citations), 280 editorials, chapters and invited reviews, co-authored five monographs and co-edited six textbooks, three with multiple editions.
+He is credited with leading the research team that discovered fetal fibronectin as a predictor of impending preterm birth and discovering the role of uterine stromal cell tissue factor expression in regulating endometrial hemostasis and menstruation.